Papito Merencia

-Vidarrell Eugenio "Papito" Merencia (born 4 March 1994) is a Curaçaoan footballer who plays as a midfielder.
+Vidarrell Eugenio "Papito" Merencia (born 4 March 1994) is a Curaçaoan professional footballer who plays as a midfielder for RVVH.

 International

 Merencia made his international debut on 14 November 2014 in an ABCS Tournament match against Aruba.
 He was then part of Curaçao's squad during 2014 Caribbean Cup qualification.
 He scored his first international goal during the qualification process, a game-tying 90th-minute strike against Martinique.